xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_1.md

 </component>
 ```

-**Note**: If you cannot enter special characters for the admin password due to noVNC not detecting the shift key, do not fret.
-The produced answer file can be edited in a text editor, as it's just XML.
+**Note: If you cannot enter special characters for the admin password due to noVNC not detecting the shift key, do not fret.
+The produc**
+ed answer file can be edited in a text editor, as it's just XML.
 Just make sure to set `<PlainText>` to true when you do.
 All that option does is base64 encode your password, and we will be encrypting our answer file at rest anyways.

 With that drab bit finished, save the final product by clicking File -> Save Answer File.